Hiring for startups in India or any part of world ie easier said than done.

 And I do a lot of blah-2 in terms of salary perks, benefits, vision, mission.

 The problem here is bigger than the normal wise words passed to us by the knowledgeable lot.

-I might not be able to hire a best employee but what hurts me most is when I get a wrong employee.
+I might not be able to hire the best employee but what hurts me most is when I get a wrong employee.
 No one tells me how to differentiate right from wrong when I am hiring.

 So to help my fellow Entrepreneurs I have prepared a list of tips in the simplest of language to help them hire the right person for their startup.

 - Avoid the Hoppers: